Journalist, best-selling author, documentarian

 The film had its international debut, by invitation, at the wonderful Alkionis art-house cinema in Athens, Greece, in May 2015, as part of its festival tribute to the poet.

-I am a huge jazz aficionado; a champion of all things Northeast Ohio, especially a certain g.o.a.t. basketball player; a frequent visitor to the “foot” of Italy; a sometimes student; and a committed home cook.
+I am a huge jazz aficionado; a champion of all things Northeast Ohio, especially a certain g.o.a.t. basketball player named LeBron; a frequent visitor to the “foot” of Italy; a sometimes student; and a committed home cook.

-I love to work (really!) but I’m not a total workaholic, because I also love the arts.
+I love to work but I’m not a total workaholic because I also love the arts and am a frequent audience member.
 My three passions—theater, music and film—are well indulged in New York.
-I average two plays a month and, because of my years-long jazz habit, too many visits to my local jazz club to count.
+I average two plays a month, and too many visits to my local jazz clubs and the Jazz at Lincoln Center orchestra hall to count.

 I also have kept a sense of adventure, though it has been some time since one of my marathon travel excursions.
 I lived for extended periods in Cairo, Brussels and, especially, Istanbul, and traveled to many countries for work and pleasure—from Russia and Syria, to Ethiopia and Zanzibar, to name a few.